FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 - **Actor:** Attendee

-- **Description:** In order to use the app functionality, the attendee must like the profiles he would like to connect with.
+- **Description:** In order to use the app functionality, the attendee must like the profiles they would like to connect with.

 - **Preconditions and Postconditions:** The attendee must be in someone’s profile.
-After this, the other attendee will be able to see that this attendee liked his
+After this, the other attendee will be able to see that this attendee liked their profile.

 - **Normal Flow:**